coconut-xr/xinteraction/docs/pointing.md

 # Pointer

-The flexiblity of **xinteraction** can be seen, when adding move input device, such simple pointers.
-In the following example, we will define a `RotatatingPointer`, which simply rotates arround and causes `onPointerEnter` and `onPointerLeave` events on the `Box` using our `XStraightPointer` component.
-We add to of those `RotatatingPointer` at different positions in the scene.
-Both pointers need different ids, in order to differentiate them from each other.
+The flexibility of **xinteraction** can be seen when adding more input devices, such as simple pointers.
+In the following example, we will define a `RotatatingPointer`, which simply rotates around and causes `onPointerEnter` and `onPointerLeave` events on the `Box` using our `XStraightPointer` component.
+We add two of those `RotatatingPointer` at different positions in the scene.
+Both pointers need different ids to differentiate them from each other.
 To differentiate the pointers from touch and mouse events, we encourage negative pointerIds.

 [CodeSandbox](https://codesandbox.io/s/xinteraction-pointer-f7rq5n?file=/src/app.tsx)